2025 Port Macquarie state by-election

 The 2025 Port Macquarie state by-election was held on 15 March 2025 to elect the member for Port Macquarie in the New South Wales Legislative Assembly, following the resignation of Liberal Party MP Leslie Williams.
-The Liberal Party's candidate Robert Dwyer declared victory over the National Party's candidate Sean Gleeson on 17 March 2025.
+Liberal candidate Robert Dwyer declared victory over Nationals candidate Sean Gleeson on 17 March 2025.

 Background

 Seat details

 Port Macquarie was created in 1988 following a redistribution with the majority of the seat being inherited from Oxley.
 Throughout the history of the Mid North Coast region, like the rest of northern New South Wales, has been a stronghold of support for conservative parties.
 The seat was held by the National Party until 2002, when sitting member Rob Oakeshott left the party to become an independent.
 Oakeshott resigned in 2008 to successfully enter federal politics at the Lyne by-election, and was succeeded by independent Peter Besseling at the 2008 Port Macquarie state by-election.

 Besseling lost his seat at the 2011 state election to Nationals candidate Leslie Williams.
 Williams was re-elected in 2015 and 2019, increasing her primary vote on both occasions.

 On 20 September 2020, Williams left the Nationals to join the Liberal Party, citing the "reckless and unreasonable behaviour" of Nationals leader John Barilaro in threatening to end the Coalition and move the party to the crossbench due to a disagreement over koala protections.
 The Nationals contested Port Macquarie at the 2023 state election, but Williams retained the seat for the Liberals with a two-candidate-preferred vote of 60.8%.